 Well that sounds like a lot of fun, right?
 But what about other conventions.
 A few weeks ago we did a post about a petition for a Once Upon a Time convention (we would love this so please sign here).
 We asked Patricia about these petitions.
 How does it work?
 "It is always difficult to choose a show to do a convention for, together with fans we hope that through these petitions we get a better idea of how many fans are seriously going to buy a ticket for a certain event.
-If there is enough interest we can look further into the possibility of organizing an event for that particular show".
+If there is enough interest the Con Factory can look further into the possibility of organizing an event for that particular show".

 So how do you pick the TV shows and the guests? " It depends on the interest of the fans, on the availability of the

 actors and on the budget needed to do an event for a particular show.
 We always try to keep in mind what fans want, but a lot depends on things like budget and availability".

 Organizing an event like WolfCon seems to be a lot of hard work, but what is your favorite part about it?
 "The event itself when you see all the fans being happy because they are meeting their favorite actors".
 Talking about fans and favorite actors; what is your own favorite TV Show?
 "Veronica Mars, but I like a lot of TV shows..."